Adriankhl/relativitization/README.md

 # Relativitization
 Turn-based strategy game / agent-based simulation framework / social model in a 4D relativistic spacetime.

+**Status of the project**: Command line simulation is functioning, the first version of game GUI will be released in February 2022.

 ## Table of Contents
 1. [Project layout](#project-layout)
 2. [Run simulation](#run-simulation)